Start > Theory & regulations > Railway crossing

 Wait until the road ahead is clear.
 If you enter the railway crossing now, you may be forced to stop on the tracks, which is not allowed.

-Overtaking at a railway crossing
+Overtaking at a level crossing

 • Barriers.